ColeTownsend/Balzac-for-Jekyll/_posts/2017-11-18-first-post.md

 ---
 # Introduction

 As a high school student, mathematics was the subject I struggled the most with.
-However, I was rather intrigued by the mysteries surrounding math and though I had no idea what most of the symbols were, I enjoyed playing around with my calculator while there was nothing better to do in class.
+However, I was rather intrigued by the mysteries surrounding math and although I had no idea what most of the symbols were, I enjoyed playing around with my calculator.

 I first came across the idea that 0.999... = 1 (where the 9's are repeating infinitely many times, of course) whilst studying [Geometric Series](http://mathworld.wolfram.com/GeometricSeries.html) and I must say, even after seeing the proof, I was not yet fully convinced.
 This was due to my lack of understanding of what "infinitely many" really meant.
 At the time, I needed something tangible that I could grasp.